 Bassel Khartabil, Founder

-He is serving as Interim Director of #NEWPALMYRA until Bassel's release.For millennia, the ancient Syrian city of Palmyra was a vital crossroads of trade and culture.
+Barry Threw is technologist focused on culture, developing innovative & influential platforms, products, teams, and businesses across art, built environments, and experiential & immersive media.
+He is Cofounder of Fabricatorz, on the Board of Gray Area Art & Technology, and formerly the Director of Software at Obscura Digital.
+He is based in San Francisco, CA.For millennia, the ancient Syrian city of Palmyra was a vital crossroads of trade and culture.
 We are hearing the senseless destruction of this archeological treasure by ISIS as a clarion call for the world to celebrate the cultural heritage of Syria.
 By sharing data and encouraging its use in creative explorations we hope to promote cultural understanding.

 Jon Phillips is Founder of Fabricatorz, a global design and technology company.
 Phillips manages a global team of creative developers with primary offices in Beijing, Hong Kong, San Francisco and Berlin, and other site-specific local offices.
 Fabricatorz handles a diverse set of software, hardware and consulting projects constructed to the specific needs of client companies, operations and infrastructure.
 Phillips began his career operating between art and technology, before helping start the open source drawing app Inkscape; he then went on to found the Openclipart online art community, and scale-up the Creative Commons community and business globally, ultimately founding Fabricatorz in 2007.#NEWPALMYRA is archiving the past up to the present in order to create a future city.
 The destruction of the old and the observation of the current state of Palmyra catalyses the sharing, production and cultural prototyping which actively constructs a new place for people.